Dictador: Best Of…..1981

 But it is a very deep mahogany colour.

 The liquid is quite syrupy when swirled around the glass indicating added sugar or glycerine post-ageing.
 The aromas are subtle, my first thought was like a coffee cream chocolate from an assorted box.
-Maybe this is the Columbian influence or the aforementioned fact that they also make coffee at Dictador.
+Maybe this is the Colombian influence or the aforementioned fact that they also make coffee at Dictador.

 I wonder if they slip a little in a cask or bottle alongside the sugar.